 How long Does an oil change take?

-A typical engine oil change can take anywhere from from 15 to 45 minutes to complete.
+A typical engine oil change can take approximately 15 to 45 minutes to complete.

 Changing engine oil is one of the most frequent and easiest maintenance tasks on any car.
 It's also a popular project among DIY enthusiasts.
 If you are reading this article and never tried doing it before, then you may be wondering is it worth the effort.